 The creative potential of electronic instruments has attracted a great number of composers, and those composers have exploited that potential in a large number of different ways.
 It's perhaps unsurprising that the group of composers known as experimentalists have sought to use electronics in weird and wonderful ways.
 Among composers to take this route are Karlheinz Stockhausen, John Cage and Steve Reich, and often their approach was to find novel uses for common pieces of electronic equipment such as microphones, speakers and tape recorders.
 Among the regular electronic instruments, the Ondes Martenot has come particularly close to acceptance as an instrument for the concert hall.
 Its invention in France saw its early adoption by composers such as Olivier Messiaen, Darius Milhaut and Pierre Boulez.
 Increasingly however, electronic instruments are used to create recorded rather than live music.

 Film Composers initially sought to use electronic instruments for their unusual sound effects, which would help to emphasise otherworldly experiences.
-The Theremin was a favourite instrument in this respect.
-Miklos Rozsa used a Theremin in his music for the dream sequence (designed by the surrealist artist Salvadore Dali) in the Alfred Hitchcock film "Spellbound" in 1945, Dimitri Tiomkin used one on the original version of "The Thing" in 1951 and Bernard Herrmann used two Theremins on his soundtrack to The Day the Earth Stood Still also in 1951.
+The Theremin was a favourite instrument in this respect, and Theremin's fellow Russian composer Dmitri Shostakovich was one of the first to use the instrument for his film score to "Odna" (Alone) in 1931 and "Podrugi" (The Girlfriends) in 1936.
+Miklos Rozsa used a Theremin in his music for the dream sequence (designed by the surrealist artist Salvador Dali) in the Alfred Hitchcock film "Spellbound" in 1945, Dimitri Tiomkin used one on the original version of "The Thing" in 1951 and Bernard Herrmann used two Theremins on his soundtrack to The Day the Earth Stood Still also in 1951.
 The soundtrack to Forbidden Planet in 1956 was the first to consist entirely of electronic sounds, with the out of this world electronic effects created by Louis and Bebe Barron (a husband and wife team) using custom-built circuits and magnetic tape methods.
 Herrmann also acted as a consultant when Oskar Sala and Remi Gassmann used a Mixtur-Trautonium (an enhanced version of an instrument called the Trautonium) to create the eerie sound effects for the Hitchcock thriller "The Birds" in 1963.
 Similarly in television, Delia Derbyshire manipulated recorded sounds and pieced them together to create the broadcast version of Ron Grainer's theme tune for Doctor Who in 1963.
 She was the youngest member of the BBC Radiophonic Workshop which went on to create music and sound effects for this series and many other television programmes.
 Another electronic pioneer who also composed regularly for Doctor Who was Tristram Cary.

 Electronic instruments and sounds have also been sought out by creative popular artists.
 Brian Wilson of "The Beach Boys" used the unique sound of the Theremin on the band's appropriately named "Good Vibrations" single.
 The Beatles used a Mellotron on their "Strawberry Fields Forever" and a Moog synthesiser on the track "Because" on their Abbey Road album.
 Pink Floyd used the ubiquitous Moog synthesisers in a number of places as did Keith Emerson of "Emerson, Lake and Palmer" on their "Lucky Man" single.
 For the "Mysterons" track on their album "Dummy", the band Portishead simulated a Theremin-like sound and combined this with a sample taken from Barry Gray's music for the TV puppet series "Captain Scarlet and the Mysterons".
 Gary Numan frequently used synthesiser sounds, such as on "Cars", and other artists too numerous to mention have also followed a similar path.